-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of applicable Certified Public Accountants, and the standards attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
-We were not engaged to and did not conduct an examination or review, the objective of would be the which expression of opinion or conclusion. an respectively, on the Council's compliance with the foregoing matters.
+This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Public Accountants, and Certified the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the United States Comptroller General.
+We were not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion conclusion, or respectively, on the Council's compliance with the foregoing matters.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.